Biokovo

 Biokovo ([bîɔkɔʋɔ]) is the second-highest mountain range in Croatia, located along the Dalmatian coast of the Adriatic Sea, between the rivers of Cetina and Neretva.

-It is sometimes referred to as Bijakovo, especially among inhabitants of the eastern side of the mountain.
+It is sometimes referred to as Bijakova, especially among inhabitants of the eastern side of the mountain.
 Its highest peak is Sveti Jure (Saint George), at 1762 m.a.s.l.
 It shows a typical karst landscape.
 Atop the peak there is a powerful FM and DVB-T transmitter.

 The 196 km2 of its area is protected as a nature park with over 1,500 plant and animal species, some of which are endemic.